wavemotion-dave/DS994a/README.md

 Memory/System Configurations :
 -----------------------
-By default each game is configured to run on a 32K expanded system.
+By default each game is configured to run on a 32K expanded system which runs 99% of all TI99/4a games.
 The SAMS support must be enabled on a per-game basis (you can also set to have the SAMS support enabled globally).
 Be aware - the SAMS handling does require a more accurate emulation core and will slow down the emulation by almost 20%.
 That's generally fine for the DSi and above but my recommendation is to use the default 32K expanded system for virtually all games and only enable the SAMS support for the few things that need it.

 How do I play Adventure or Tunnels of Doom? :
 -----------------------
-Some of the most well-remembered games on the TI99/4a were the Scott Adam's Adventure Games and my personal favorite: Tunnels of Doom (and early dungeon crawler that probably has more to do with my wanting a TI99/4a emulator on my DS than anything).
+Some of the most well-remembered games on the TI99/4a were the Scott Adam's Adventure Games and my personal favorite: Tunnels of Doom (an early dungeon crawler that probably has more to do with my wanting a TI99/4a emulator on my DS than anything).
 To play these games requires that the 'database' for each game is loaded from somewhere.
 Back in the day, we loaded via Cassette.
 But for DS99/4a we don't have analog cassette support so you'll have to load from Disk.
 To do so:
 * You will need the 994aDISK.bin as mentioned in the BIOS files section above.
 * You will need the cartridge files for the game (AdventureG.bin or TunnelsG.bin or similar)
 * You will need the disk (.DSK) image for the game you want to play